Understanding Africa ETA Travel Rules 2026 and What Travelers Must Know

 Our mobile app connects you directly to a 24/7 control center across all 17 covered countries.
 With one tap, your location is pinpointed, the nearest responders are dispatched, and your insurer, agent, and next of kin are alerted instantly.
 Whether you are on safari in Zambia, relaxing on a Mozambican beach, or navigating Nairobi, help is always within reach.

-FAQs on New ETA Regulations
+FAQs New Africa ETA Travel Rules 2026

 Do I still need an ETA if I am only transiting through Kenya for a few hours?